 Well dear friends, I can now at last reveal the truth!
 Although the bizarre nature and slapdash penmanship of the card do rather suggest that this was the product of a deranged imagination, Death is in fact another rip-off, although admittedly a somewhat obscure one.
 The card is actually based on a mask made by the legendary Don Post Studios.

 Yes, ladies and gentlemen I believe we have a match!
-Incidentally Top Trumps was the only thing to recast the Coridian Alien mask either.
+Incidentally Top Trumps wasn't the only thing to recast the Coridian Alien mask either.
 As Don Post masks were of such good quality it wasn't unusual for them to be used in low budget movies and TV, and hence the Coridian Alien appeared in the short-lived Logan's Run TV series.
 In the second episode, The Collectors, which aired on 23rd September 1977, Logan and his companions encounter nefarious shape-shifting aliens disguised as humans.
-This sneaky lot were collecting samples of different lifeforms for the usual conquer everything schemes, and the Coridian Alien masks were used as the true monstrous features revealed in the finale of these intergalactic ne'er-do-wells!
+This sneaky lot were collecting samples of different lifeforms for the usual conquer everything schemes, and the Coridian Alien masks were used as the true monstrous features of these intergalactic ne'er-do-wells revealed in the finale!

 In the 1970s there was a huge boom in horror related magazines, with the charge being led by Warren Publishing.
 Now famously horror comics had been effectively banned in the US since the mid 1950s, thanks to the Comics Code Authority.
 However having produced two successful magazines celebrating monster movies - the afore-mentioned Famous Monsters and Monsterworld, the ghouls at Warren realised that the Code didn't cover magazines being larger and pricier fell outside the CCA definition of a comic.
 Hence in 1964, Creepy was launched, and as the world didn't collapse in a riot of moral decay, was soon followed by Eerie and Vampirella.
 The mix of articles, comics strips, and text stories proved to be highly popular and other companies such as Skywald were soon producing rival publications.
 By the early '70s, even the mighty Marvel had got in on the act with a whole slew of horror mags published under the imprint of Curtis Magazines, which delivered a similar blend of text and comic books features.